hbatalhaStch/react-big-scheduler/README.md

 onViewChange(schedulerData, view);
 ```

-Callback function fired when the Scheduler view changed. `view` is a json such as { viewType: ViewTypes.Month,
+Callback function fired when the Scheduler view changed. `view` is a json such as { viewType: ViewType.Month,
 showAgenda: true, isEventPerspective: false}.

 #### onSelectDate